 Samuels cited the knockout at the USA National Tournament as her scariest moment as a referee to date.
 The highlight so far was winning the “Outstanding Referee” award at the same tournament.
 The honor caught her by surprise.
 She was one of only two female referees working at the tournament, and it was her first time working final championship bouts.
 Samuels also found encouragement at the tournament when a female judge told her that seeing her in the ring made her want to try refereeing.

 Samuels has a contagious laugh, a quick wit, and an unassuming demeanor.
 She speaks in a measured and laid-back style.
 But don’t let the easygoing nature fool you.
 She can deftly take command of a situation when needed.

-Branden Pedersen, a fellow student of Samuels at the Takoda Institute of Higher Learning, bore witness to this and wanted to share the memory when I told him I was writing this feature.
+Branden Pedersen, a fellow student of Samuels at the Takoda Institute of Higher Learning, bore witness to this.
 Branden recalled a time when he and Samuels were taking a placement test at a workforce center to gain entry into the public relations program at Takoda Institute.
 During the test, a woman interrupted the proceedings and became belligerent when asked to leave.

 Before security was called, Samuels was able to defuse the situation by speaking to her calmly but firmly.
 “Just like that, the woman’s affect changed, she calmed down, and walked out of the room,” remembered Branden.
 “I think she even apologized to everyone before she left.

 “I was just looking at Sierra in awe,” he said.
 “This seemingly reserved bookworm just totally took control of a highly charged situation and resolved it… The fact that she can get in the ring and command respect from boxers…it makes perfect sense when you know Sierra.”